Articles

 Why have an estate plan?

-Your estate plan is a version of a financial plan – it should provide financial security and certainty for your dependants and other beneficiaries.
-Based on a finite existing asset position as at the date of your death, your bequest aspirations need to be regularly reviewed to ensure your plan meets your expectations.
+Your estate plan is, in many respects, a version of a financial plan.
+It should provide financial security and certainty for your dependants and other beneficiaries.
+Regular review of your bequest aspirations will ensure your plan meets your expectations.
+These bequests will ultimately be based on a finite existing asset position as at the date of your death.

 A good estate plan will:

-We also recommend that consideration should be given to making a binding death nomination for your superannuation death benefits at the time of drafting your estate plan.
+Making a binding death nomination for your superannuation death benefits at the time of drafting your estate plan rounds out the important Estate Planning elements.

 Financial Plan; Estate Plan AND Business Succession Plans!

-In situations where there are business assets involved, business continuity may be of concern and buy-sell agreement(s) need to be considered: our experienced financial advisors can make recommendations in this regard – and/ or liaise with your accountant and lawyer to ensure the most suitable outcomes are targeted.
+Our experienced financial advisors make recommendations in this regard.
+They will liaise with your accountant and lawyer, ensuring the most suitable outcomes are targeted.

 What do you need to do now?